 The man stood unnoticed outside the grocery store for nearly three hours before his ex-wife arrived.
-As she stepped from a taxicab, the man quickly stepped toward her and, to the shock of everyone present, quickly raised a 12-gauge pump shotgun from under his coat and killed her.
-Before the deputy sheriff, who was less than 50 feet away, could react, the suspect turned the gun on himself and committed suicide.
+As she stepped from a taxicab, the man quickly stepped toward her.
+To the shock of everyone present, he quickly raised a 12-gauge pump shotgun from under his coat and killed her.
+Before the deputy sheriff, who was less than 50 feet away, could react, the suspect turned the concealed gun on himself and committed suicide.

 This homicide occurred even though the grocery store hired an officer to protect patrons and employees.
 Although the deputy was an eight-year veteran, he did not notice the obvious physical behaviors that indicated he was standing near a heavily armed individual.
 These indicators could have helped avert the murder had they been noticed in time.

 One valuable tool for campus personnel is the technique of visual weapons screening.
-Visual screening techniques have been used to recover thousands of firearms and other weapons and have averted a number of planned weapons assaults.
-Visual screening is an inexpensive and effective means to help counter such dangers as campus violence, gang violence and even terrorism.
+These techniques have been used to recover thousands of firearms and other weapons and have averted a number of planned weapons assaults.
+Visual screening is an inexpensive and effective way to help counter dangers like campus violence and gang violence.
 Visual screening is not a theoretical concept but a proven technique tested under difficult field conditions.

 Weapons Violators Come From All Backgrounds